nx-lr/32chars-js/README.md

 #### Why would I want to obfuscate?

-There are many reasons people obfuscate their text code: The most basic is to prevent anyone from copying or pasting it or putting hidden messages inside their texts.
+There are many reasons people obfuscate their text or code.
+The most common use case is to prevent someone from copying or pasting it or putting hidden messages inside their texts.
 One might use it for private works, such as manuscripts for novels, personal or sensitive information, or even code like client-side games or command-line interfaces.

 #### Is the program foolproof?